-It is the author's opinion that the site is significantly transformed/degraded, with the chance of rehabilitation slim.
-Due to the highly transformed state of the site and a high presence of invasive aliens, the impact posed by the development (both layout options) on terrestrial biodiversity is expected to be of low significance.
-Although the proposed development encroaches significantly onto a mapped ESA, it is not expected to impact on the functionality of the greater biodiversity network for the reason(s) mentioned above.
+It is the author's opinion that the site is significantly degraded.
+After 20 years or more of lying fallow, species diversity is still relatively low, with regrowth not bearing any resemblance to fynbos or dune thicket.
+The impact posed by the development on terrestrial biodiversity is therefore expected to be of low significance.
+Although the proposed development encroaches onto a mapped ESA and CBA, it is not expected to impact on the functionality of the greater biodiversity network for the reason(s) mentioned above.
+Connectivity will remain around the eastern side of the site, albeit on an adjacent property.

-The thicket patches amount to a total area of 0.18 ha, which may imply that Activity 12 of Listing Notice 3 of the relevant NEMA EIA regulations (as amended on 7 April 2017) will be triggered.
+For the reasons mentioned above it is debateable whether Activity 12 of Listing Notice 3 of the NEMA EIA regulations (as amended on 7 April 2017) will be triggered.
 In terms of the above regulations, the "clearance of an area of 300 m2 or more of indigenous vegetation within any critically endangered or endangered ecosystem listed in terms of Section 52 of the NEMBA" is a listed activity.
-Environmental authorisation will be required in this instance.
-It is therefore recommended that the layout be slightly amended to exclude the thicket patches, which are accommodated in the description of Mossel Bay Shale Renosterveld.
+The affected vegetation (regrowth) in this instance does not resemble (structurally or floristically) any of the mapped vegetation types for the site.
+It can thus be argued that the activity does not apply.